bryankhelven/genipapo/README.md

 ## Acknowledgments

 Genipapo was developed using the [Stanza](https://stanfordnlp.github.io/stanza/) library.
-We thank the Stanford NLP Group for providing such a powerful tool for natural language processing.
+We thank the Stanford NLP Group for providing this tool for the NLP community.